jesusmpds/webflow-cms-variants/README.md

 - locale: The language used by and regional preference of the user, e.g: "en-US"
 - currency: The currency for the price elements on the page, e.g: "USD"
-- priceElementDisplay: Add "low" or "high". or leave blank for default.
+- priceDisplay: Add "low" or "high". or leave blank for default.
 The way the price element shows when there are variants that affect price.
 Default is a range low-high.
 Here you can set it for only showing the highest or lowest number only on page load.

 ### Inventory Settings